imRohan/gitChat/README.md

 # gitChat
+Ongoing build.

-A chat client only open to developers
+A chat client using mongodb meteor and featuring oAuth for GitHub